MASTERING

 But -8 to -6LUFS tends to be the sweet spot for finding that optimum balance between sufficient dynamics and loudness.
 These days, name metal producers such as Jens Bogren are opting for greater dynamics over greater loudness and dropping as low as -10 to -9LUFS (check out the recent Amon Amarth album "The Great Heathen Army" - it definitely does not lose any of its 'heaviness'!).

-Personally, -8LUFS is my preferred sweet spot for a metal mix, and maybe -9/-10 for an average rock mix.
+Personally, around -8LUFS is my preferred sweet spot for a metal mix, and maybe -9/-10 for an average rock mix.
 Some mixes may work better a bit louder, whilst others require a little more headroom and dynamic range.
 It just depends on the vibe :)

 Would I master a metal album at -14LUFS?
 In short, I would advise against it.
 Metal is meant to have a certain amount of loudness to it.
 I'd even argue that a metal track with maximum dynamics would sound somewhat strange ;)